PREAMBLE AND SUMMARY

 Rosatom’s scientists and researchers are engaged in a wide range of studies conducted by the various international centres for nuclear research, including the European Organization for Nuclear Research, the National Accelerator Laboratory and the Joint Institute for Nuclear Research.
 The Russian Federation participates in the International Thermonuclear Experimental Reactor quadripartite project.
 Rosatom scientists and engineers participate actively in both national and international symposia, seminars and conferences.
 Rosatom is engaged in intensive sharing and exchange of information on a bilateral level and through the International Nuclear Information System.
 Within Rosatom, there is a special institute (Atominform), merging all information flows of the industry and dealing with the problems associated with protecting Rosatom’s rights to the objects of intellectual property resulting from activities financed by the Ministry, as well as legal aspects of the transfer of these rights to third parties.

 Recently, the problems of spent nuclear fuel reprocessing, of NPP safety and of environmental protection have been gaining in importance.
 The Russian Federation cooperates with the United States Department of Energy through the International Centre of Ecological Safety in the Russian Federation (Rosatom) and in the United States of America (the Idaho National Engineering and Environmental Laboratory).
 Cooperation started in 1993, in management of spent nuclear fuel and of radioactive waste and in rehabilitation of contaminated territories in the northwest of the Russian Federation, with France, Norway, Sweden, the United States of America and the European Commission, and these initiatives are still in progress.
-In 1998, through the Minatom initiative, the Russian Federation began to cooperate with France and Germany to construct a European pressurized water reactor in the Russian Federation.
+In 1998, through the Minatom initiative, the Russian Federation began to cooperate with France and Germany to construct a European PWR in the Russian Federation.
 A joint working group was formed, including experts from Minatom, Framatome and Siemens Company.
 The European Commission, rendering technical assistance on a gratuitous basis within the framework of the TACIS Programme, is one of the leading Western partners.
 In 1998, the Partnership and Cooperation Agreement between the Russian Federation and the European Union was implemented.
-Throughout recent years, the Russian Federation has taken part in activities in compliance with the agreement on the International Science and Technology Centre.
+In recent years, the Russian Federation has taken part in activities in compliance with the agreement on the International Science and Technology Centre.

-From 1994 to 1997, research and development activities to fabricate uranium–plutonium fuel for Canada deuterium–uranium (CANDU) reactors from weapons grade plutonium were carried out in cooperation with Canada.
+From 1994 to 1997, R&D activities to fabricate uranium–plutonium fuel for Canada deuterium–uranium (CANDU) reactors from weapons grade plutonium were carried out in cooperation with Canada.
 At present, the joint Russian–US efforts are focused on decommissioning of weapons grade plutonium production reactors.
 In 1999, a draft intergovernmental agreement between the Russian Federation and the Netherlands on cooperation in safe dismantling of nuclear weapons in the Russian Federation and in utilization of removed nuclear powered submarines was elaborated.

 By convention, the designing, mounting and commissioning of NPPs and large scale production installations in the territories of the CIS and other countries form an essential part of the international cooperation of Rosatom.
 Ukraine and Kazakhstan are the Russian Federation’s most active partners.
 A draft agreement on cooperation in the nuclear fuel cycle was elaborated and coordinated recently with Ukraine.
 Activities to complete construction and to put into operation the Rovno and the Khmelnitsky NPPs are in progress.
 The Russian Federation supplies nuclear fuel to Ukraine, and transports spent nuclear fuel out of the country.
 The Russian Federation cooperates with Kazakhstan in production of nuclear fuel and in other aspects of the nuclear fuel cycle.

-Rosatom cooperates with Bulgaria, China, Cuba, Egypt, India, Indonesia, the Republic of Korea, Slovakia and the Syrian Arab Republic in construction and operation of NPPs and large scale production installations.
+Rosatom cooperates with Bulgaria, China, Cuba, Egypt, India, Indonesia, the Republic of Korea, Slovakia and the Syrian Arab Republic in the construction and operation of NPPs and large scale production installations.
 There is also progress in Russian–Japanese relations in the field.